4.25 from 8 votes

 Can I Make It Low Carb?

-Yes, you can make fried pickles lower in carbs by switching out the bread crumbs.
+You can make fried pickles lower in carbs by switching out the bread crumbs.
 Use crushed pork rinds in their place.
 Use coconut flour or almond flour in place of the all-purpose flour.

 What Are the Best Pickles To Use?

-How Do I Make My Fried Pickles Crispy?
+How Do I Make Them Crispy?

 No one wants a soggy fried pickle!
 I have a few tips that can help keep that breading nice and crispy.

-• Make sure you dry the pickles VERY WELL with paper towel before you add them to the bowls to bread them.
+• Make sure you dry the pickles VERY WELL with a paper towel before you add them to the bowls to bread them.
 The drier you get them, the crispier they will be.

 • The cook time may vary slightly depending on the make of your air fryer as all models are different.
 Check the first batch periodically to see if they need more or less time.